OtagoPolytechnic/Duck/README.md

 ## How to play

 You can install the game from our [releases page](https://github.com/OtagoPolytechnic/Duck/releases/latest).
-To play, download the DuckGame.zip file, unzip it, and run DuckGame.exe.
+To play, download the Duckstruction.zip file, unzip it, and run Duckstruction.exe.

 The game is currently available only for Windows, with an arcade machine version and potential support for mobile devices in the future.